Savepoint Management in Confluent Manager for Apache Flink

 DELETE /cmf/api/v1/environments/{env}/statements/{stmtName}/savepoints/{savepointName}?force=(true|false)

-Force Deletion: Using force=true will immediately delete the Savepoint resource from CMF and Kubernetes, regardless of whether the physical data is successfully deleted.
-This can lead to orphaned savepoint data in your blob store and should be used with caution.
+Using force=true immediately deletes the Savepoint resource from CMF and Kubernetes regardless of whether the physical data was successfully removed.
+This can leave orphaned savepoint data in your blob store; use with caution.

 Delete a detached savepoint